 <strong>New stewardship option for winter feeding</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Research carried out by the Game & Wildlife Conservation Trust (GWCT) has persuaded DEFRA to revamp its stewardship schemes, so that farmers will be paid to feed birds in the winter.

 The announcement follows two decades of research into why species such as grey partridges, tree sparrows, yellowhammers, and reed buntings have fallen 70 per cent below their natural levels despite the introduction of agri-environment schemes paying farmers to be wildlife-friendly.